jonmorton/haven/README.md

  * Doesn't take over your CLI or impose certain structure on your program.
  * Support for parsing a wide variety of types and type hints, including optionals and unions.
  * Scales to projects with many config variations or sub-components using `choice` and `plugin` fields.
- * Easily link each config variation to the matching variation of your code using `Component`.
+ * Easily couple code variations with config choices in a type-safe way using `Component`.

 ## Tour